 Most home remedies bring relief within a few days.
 Some may take up to a week.
-Call your doctor if your symptoms worsen or new symptoms appear at any time during treatment.
+Call your doctor if your symptoms worsen or if new symptoms appear at any time during treatment.
 Also call your doctor if you have persistent irritation that’s separate from your yeast infection symptoms.

 If your infection goes away with treatment but then returns, contact your doctor for advice.
-You may need a stronger, prescription-strength treatment.
+You may need a prescription-strength treatment.

 - Limit the amount of sugar and processed foods you consume.
 Yeast thrives on sugar.

-- Wear loose-fitting cotton underwear.
-Yeast grows in warm, moist environments.
+- Wear loose-fitting, cotton underwear.

 - Don’t spend extended periods of time in wet clothes or bathing suits.
+Yeast grows in warm, moist environments.

 - Only use antibiotics when necessary.

-- Don’t use douches, unless advised by your doctor, and avoid vaginal deodorant sprays and scented vaginal lotions.
+- Don’t use douches unless advised by your doctor, and avoid vaginal deodorant sprays and scented vaginal lotions.
 They may alter the balance of good bacteria and yeast in your vagina.

-If you’ve had vaginal yeast infections before and you’ve successfully treated them with home remedies, you can give them a try again.
-Be sure to keep in mind, however, that any product, natural or otherwise, may irritate sensitive vaginal skin.
+The effectiveness of a home remedy varies depending on the person, the severity of the infection, and the quality of the treatment used.
+Be sure to keep in mind that any product, natural or otherwise, may irritate sensitive vaginal skin.
 You should stop using the remedy and call your doctor if you experience any irritation or discomfort.